 - Review inventory levels: Confirm stock accuracy in Seller Center and check for low-stock alerts.

-- Check pricing competitiveness: Compare prices against competitors and adjust with Walmart Repricer if needed.
+- Check pricing competitiveness: Compare prices against competitors and adjust with the Repricer automated tool if needed.

 - Audit product listings: Verify that titles, descriptions, and attributes are complete and accurate.

-- Monitor performance metrics: Track OTD, CRT, and ODR to stay within Walmart’s thresholds.
+- Monitor performance metrics: Track OTD and CRT to stay within Walmart’s thresholds.

 - Check customer messages: Respond to all inquiries within 24 hours.